ascoos/phpclasses-feed/README.md

 # How to use the package.

+This package can display the latest package from PHPClasses.

+Creates a formatted table in frame style, showing the latest packages published on the PHP Classes website.

 This package is a variant of [original](https://github.com/ascoos/phpclasses_latest) for use outside Ascoos Cms.

+You can easily embed it into any code as long as you follow the instructions mentioned below in the details.

+Unfortunately, the configuration has to be done manually, unless you create code that makes it more organized and automatic, as is the case when we create modules for cms.

 ## Installation